YunoHost-Apps/peertube_ynh/doc/screenshots/POST_INSTALL.md

 The admin username is: root
 The admin password is: __ADMIN_PASS__

-To make PeerTube Live available, you also need to make the TCP port __RTMP_PORT__ available from internet (For example, opening the port on your ISP box if it's not automatically done).
+To make PeerTube Live available, you also need to make the TCP port __PORT_RTMP__ available from internet (For example, opening the port on your ISP box if it's not automatically done).

 To enable LDAP authentication open https://__DOMAIN____PATH__admin/plugins/show/peertube-plugin-auth-ldap Complete with the following informations :